pvdz/zeparser3/tests/testcases/parser/tests_related_to_bindings/block/dupe_funcs_in_block_are_bad.md

 `````
 throws: Parser error!
-  Cannot create lexical binding when the name was already bound
+  Attempted to create a lexical binding for `f` but another binding already existed on the same level

 { function f(){} function f(){} }
                           ^------- error